How to Become a Certified Application Counselor Designated Organization

 A Certified Application Counselor Designated Organization (CDO) is any organization designated by Get Covered Illinois to certify its staff members or volunteers to act as certified application counselors and includes those organizations described in 45 CFR 155.225 (Apr.
 27, 2023) (no later editions or amendments).

-• Return the completed CDO application via email to DOI.GCI.Outreach@illinois.gov by 5:00 PM Central Time on October 25, 2024, to participate as a CDO during Plan Year 2025.
+- The CDO Application must be submitted by 5:00 PM Central Time on October 22, 2025, to participate as a CDO during Plan Year 2026.

-• Organizations must agree to meet all training and licensing requirements.
+- Organizations must agree to meet all Illinois training and certification requirements.

 Necessary Requirements for Designation